-The Competency Guidelines for Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health® (Endorsement) are internationally recognized credentials that support and recognize the development and proficiency of professionals who work with or on behalf of pregnant women, young children, birth up to 3-years old, and their families.
+The Competency Guidelines for Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health® (Endorsement) is an internationally recognized credential that support and recognize the development and proficiency of professionals who work with or on behalf of pregnant women, young children, birth up to 3-years old, and their families.
 Infant Mental Health Endorsement® (IMH-E®) and the Early Childhood Mental Health Endorsement® (ECMH-E®) are based on a set of competencies designed to support and enhance culturally sensitive, relationship focused practice within the framework of infant mental health.
 An Endorsement applicant demonstrates acquisition of these competencies through education, work, specialized training, and reflective supervision experiences.

 Endorsement is available across multiple practice specialties spanning the continuum of care.
 Individuals apply for the Endorsement category that best matches their scope of practice.
 Learn more about each category below: